desech/studio-vue/README.md

 - In Desech Studio add an element and Save.
 - Every time you save, the vue app files will be copied over to the `_export` folder of your desech project.
+- Know that while `Desech Studio` creates new vue component files and only updates the named sections, it will not cleanup components that you have removed/moved/renamed.
+This also applies to storybook files.
+You will have to manually remove the unneeded vue files.
 - There you can run the following, to test the vue app:

 ```sh